 In this section we denote by $\KK$ a commutative ring and assume that all modules, chain complexes and tensor products are over $\KK.$

 Let $C$ be a non-negatively graded chain complex over a commutative ring $\KK$ and $D$ be its graded submodule $D_n\subseteq C_n,$ which is not necessarily a subcomplex.
-Then we denote by $\omega(C,D)$ the maximal subcomplex of $C$ whose components are submodules of $D.$ In other words $\omega(C,D)$ is a subcomplex of $C,$ whose homogeneous components are given by the formula
+Then we denote by $\omega(C,D)$ the maximal subcomplex of $C$ whose homogeneous components are submodules of $D.$ In other words $\omega(C,D)$ is a subcomplex of $C,$ whose homogeneous components are given by the formula

 We will also consider the minimal subcomplex, whose components contain $D,$ and denote it by $\omega'(C,D):$

 \begin{remark} Note that if $C$ is a chain subcomplex of $C'$ then $\omega(C,D)=\omega(C',D)$ and $\omega'(C,D)=\omega'(C',D).$ Slightly more generally we can say that, if $f:C \to C'$ is a monomorphism of chain complexes, then $f$ induces an isomorphism $\omega(C,D)\cong \omega(C',f(D)).$ \end{remark}